 - Film-coated tablets must be compliant with finished product specifications and any relevant compendial requirements.

 Types/ classification of film coatings

 Film coatings may be classified in a number of ways but it is a common practice to do so in terms of drug delivery system.
 Hence film coatings may be classified as either immediate-release film coatings or modified-release film coatings.

+a.
 Immediate-release film coatings

 Immediate-release film coatings also known as non-functional or conventional film coatings are typically reserved for situations in which it is necessary to improve product appearance, ease of swallowing, product stability, and for taste masking.
 The coatings have no measurable effect on biopharmaceutical properties of the coated dosage forms.

+b.
 Modified-release film coatings